Niels-wm/os-challenge-included-eagles/README.md

 For this experiment a hash table with open addressing has been implemented.
 In case of a collision linear probing is used to find an empty slot in the hash table.
 The hash table is optimized for the final os-challenge which in total sends 1000 requests.
 To minimize collision the size of the hash table was chosen to be 4096.
 Furthermore experiments with different hash functions has been carried out to spread out the requests evenly in the hash table and avoid collision.

 #### Setup
 The tests stated below have all run on the same machine.
 Five tests have been performed before and after the implementation of the hash table.
 The tests copies most of the settings from the `run-client-final.sh`-script, with the exception of amount of request which has been reduced to 100.
-Please see the implementation in the `hash-tables`-branch.
+Please see the implementation in the `refactor-reverse-hasing`-branch.
 For each test the seed has been changed but for one test the seed was the same for both versions.

 ##### Run Configuration
 | Setting           | Value         |